People

 Maanyav Gangaraj

-Maanyav is a second-year BME biomaterials undergraduate student who joined the lab in March 2023.
+Maanyav is a BME biomaterials undergraduate student who joined the lab in March 2023.
 He is working on the development of a bio-inspired enzyme-responsive wound dressing for hemostasis and wound healing.
 In his free time, he enjoys cooking, listening to music, and playing with cats.

 High School Researchers